You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 700g cooking apples150ml water100g butter50ml liquid honey (3 Tbsp + 1 tsp)1 egg1 lemon, grated rind and juice1 tsp vanilla essence75g ground almonds25g soy flour tsp gluten-free baking powderGluten-free apple pudding served with frozen yoghurt.

 2. Preheat the oven to 180degC fanbake.

-Peel the apples if you wish - it's not necessary, unless the
+Peel the apples if you wish - it's not necessary, unless the skins are tough.

 Skin adds more fibre and vitamins.